 While you’re in the area, we also recommend visiting the nearby Lanai Lookout.
 This panoramic spots features amazing rock formations where you can watch the waves crash ashore.

 Hanauma Bay is one of the most beautiful places in Hawaii for underwater photography and snorkeling.
-Due to its popularity, there is a new online reservation system to limit the number of visitors and help re-establish the bay’s marine ecosystem.
+However, thanks to its popularity, there is a new online reservation system to limit the number of visitors and help re-establish the bay’s marine ecosystem.

-Reservations can only be made a maximum of 48 hours in advance, and the tickets open at 7 AM Hawaii Standard Time.
-Make sure to bring your GoPro for some incredible underwater photos!
+With this in mind, reservations can only be made a maximum of 48 hours in advance.
+Tickets open at 7 AM Hawaii Standard Time, so wake up early to snag your spot.
+Also, make sure to bring your GoPro for some incredible underwater photos!

 Did you enjoy this post?
 Pin it for later!